autodesk-platform-services/aps-dx-sdk-tutorial/index.md

 In this tutorial, we'll cover the first steps in your journey with the Data Exchange .NET SDK in a quick and simple way, by starting building a simple connector and incremently adding features to it.

-By the end, we will have a [connector to Excell](https://github.com/autodesk-platform-services/BootstrapDXConnector), that will allow reading, updating, writing and deleting properties from an exchange:
+By the end of this tutorial, we will have a [connector to Excell](https://github.com/autodesk-platform-services/BootstrapDXConnector), that will:

+- take an exchange created from a Revit model,
+- identify the Walls elements,
+- read the properties and find the Area property for each wall element,
+- add these values to an excel file, designed to calculate the total area of the walls.

+A very simple workflow that hypothetically can be helpful for situations like estimating the cost of a painting or finishing job:

 ![final result](./assets/images/result.gif)